Academic integrity breaches: responding to an allegation

 Academic misconduct

 A common form of academic misconduct is when another person writes or contributes to your assessment, otherwise known as contract cheating.
-Helping another student by writing their assessment for them, or giving your assignment for them to copy and submit as their own work, is another form of academic misconduct.
+Helping another student by writing their assessment for them, or giving them your assignment to copy and submit as their own work, is another form of academic misconduct.

 Get help